Intermarkets' Privacy Policy

 To his credit, Vance has enough sense not to say “slaveholders” out loud.
 Instead, he deploys a classy euphemism, calling those Very Fine People “Southern Bourbons.”
 That’s nice.

-So, Jonathan Last paints a picture of Democrats and liberals as abolitionists, with Vance is on the side of the slaveholders in today's civil war!
+So, Jonathan Last paints a picture of Democrats and liberals as abolitionists, with Vance on the side of the slaveholders in today's civil war!
 And Vance is just using "Southern Bourbons" as a classy euphemism for "slaveholders", or "Very Fine People"!
 Freeze, personalize and polarize.

-Mr. Last's statement above sounds pretty classy to me, labeling all conservative Southerners as "slaveholders" or "very fine people" (wink, wink) - - referring to a favorite, oft-repeated false frame used against President Trump and all .
+Mr. Last's statement above sounds pretty classy to me, framing all conservative Southerners as "slaveholders" or "very fine people" (wink, wink) - - referring to a favorite, oft-repeated false frame used against President Trump and all .
 Clever! and polarizing!

 You should read his full quote, because it’s even more nativist than it sounds.